-Advanced technologies for detecting risks and helping the elderly
+Advanced technologies for helping the elderly

 Data are collected automatically in an unobtrusive way